ovidiugiorgi/csv2opensearch/README.md

 Import CSV files into OpenSearch without needing to pre-configure the data schema.
 Useful for data exploration or indexing realistic data for load testing the cluster.

+Features & limitations:
+- each CSV record is imported as a separate document
+- document _properties_ are inferred from the CSV header (first record)
-The tool automatically creates all document _keys_ based on the file headers.
-All _values_ are treated as strings.
+- document _values_ are imported as raw strings

 ## Install